Neoteroi/BlackSheep-Docs/docs/extensions.md

 ## Torino
 Torino is an advanced project built using BlackSheep for its API part, including a single page application built using React, TypeScript, HTML5, and SASS.
-It consists in a private files storage and photo gallery for Azure Storage Account.
+It consists of a private file storage and photo gallery for Azure Storage Account.
 The project provides examples of how to integrate a BlackSheep API to PostgreSQL or SQLite using SQLAlchemy, with migrations, and also how to structure a project using dependency injection, integrate with Azure Application Insights, and more.